platformsh/platformsh-docs/sites/platform/src/add-services/network-storage.md

 The Network Storage service enables a new kind of [mount](../create-apps/app-reference.md#mounts) that refers to a shared service rather than to a local directory.
-This service allows you to store data and share it between different instances of the same app (`storage` mount type), or even between different apps (`service` mount type).
+This service allows you to store data and share it between different apps.

 {{% /version/specific %}}